MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 SOAP is an integral part of the service-oriented architecture (SOA) and the web services specifications.

 1. **Platform- and operating system-independent.** SOAP can be carried over a variety of protocols, enabling communication between applications with different programming languages on both Windows and Linux.
-2. **Works on the HTTP protocol.** Even though SOAP works with many different protocols, HTTP is the default protocol used by web applications.
+2. **Works on the HTTP protocol.** Even though SOAP works with many protocols, HTTP is the default protocol used by web applications.
 3. **Can be transmitted through different networks and security devices.** SOAP can be easily passed through firewalls, where other protocols might require special accommodation.

 ### SOAP disadvantages